ashafiei/actmf/README.md

 Actor development manual
 =======================

-Plug-in developers must implement new actors (components of application) in libactmf_core folder.
+Actor developers must implement new actors (components of application) in libactmf_core folder.
 An actor inherits from the actmf::abstract_actor class.
 Each actor must define ```addition_actor::awaiting_task``` as the initial behaviour of the actor.

-Here is an example of a filter implementation:
+Here is an example:

 ```c++

 namespace actmf {